GEOG 1005 - Social Science Techniques I

 Course Learning Outcomes

-1 Understand basic methods and techniques of data analysis in the social sciences and the ways in which they can be used in research.
-2 Develop skills in analysing and interpreting social, demographic and economic data, such as the Australian Census of Population and Housing, to competently present data by means of tables and graphs.
-3 Perform descriptive statistics, statistical testing, and multiple regress analysis of survey data using SPSS software.
-4 Develop an awareness of the social applications of geographical information systems (GIS) in mapping and interpreting spatial variations in social, demographic and economic data.
-5 Develop skills in selecting the appropriate techniques for various types of data, and presenting results of data analysis with high quality written skills.
+1 Understand the basic methods and techniques of data collection and analysis in the social sciences and how they can be used in research.
+2 Develop skills in analysing and interpreting social, demographic, and economic data, such as the Australian Census of Population and Housing, migration and labour force data, to competently present data using tables and graphs.
+3 Perform descriptive statistics, statistical testing, and regression analysis of survey data using SPSS software.
+4 Develop skills in selecting the appropriate techniques for various types of data, presenting and interpreting results of data analysis with high-level written skills.
+5 Develop an awareness of the social applications of geographical information systems (GIS) in mapping and interpreting spatial variations in social, demographic, economic, and environmental data.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.

 Attribute 2: Creative and critical thinking, and problem solving